Heading to Australia? With so many beautiful cities and sights, we share what to do in Australia in this country travel guide.

 From the harbor you can book a ferry to go scuba diving, whale watching or visit the famous quokkas on Rottnest Island.
 You can also discover more under the ocean at AQWA, Hillarys Boat Harbour’s underwater aquarium.
 You may need a few days to experience everything, luckily, you can book a serviced apartment right on the harbor.

 There are also plenty of day trips from Perth, so you can escape the city if you fancy a change.
 At the end of your busy day, there’s no better place to relax and enjoy a meal while you watch the sunset over the ocean.

 Preparing For An Australian Vacation

 Once you have decided which location in Australia to head to, you will need to be thorough when it comes to planning your trip.
 It is best to consider travel vaccines as the recommended vaccinations include hepatitis A and B, yellow fever, rabies, polio, Japanese encephalitis, tetanus, MMR, measles, and a few others.
 However, your doctor will recommend the essentials for you.
 In addition to this, you will also need to consider the passport and visa specifics of visiting the region.
 A valid passport and visa is vital to gain entry into Australia, whether for business, leisure, or other reasons.

 Australian weather is like no other in the world, so once you get to packing, you should pack for the expected weather conditions considering your time of travel.
-The seasons are the opposite time to those of America’s, and while you can expecting extremely warm temperatures in summer and spring, winter and autumn is not nearly as cold as winter in Northern hemisphere regions.
+The seasons are the opposite time to those of America, and while you can expect extremely warm temperatures in summer and spring, winter and autumn are not nearly as cold as winter in Northern hemisphere regions.
 It does rain quite often, though, so you should pack in a rain jacket and boots just in case.
 With that said, you should mostly pack for warm conditions when traveling in summer or spring, and you won’t have to be too worried about overpacking for the cold during the winter and autumn seasons.